Menu

 Executive Director, Café of Life

 Maria was a new mother at 16.
 She came from a long line of migrant workers, was undocumented and was not attending school.
 She did not speak English.
-After two years at an organization WGC supported, she was two weeks from high school graduation and her son had just started to walk.
-Now, she can carry on a basic conversation in English and dreams of going to Fort Myers Technical Institute and getting a certificate in the medical field.
+After two years of assistance from an organization WGC supported, Maria graduated from high school and her son just started to walk.
+Now, she can carry on a basic conversation in English and dreams of attending Fort Myers Technical Institute to earn an academic certificate in the medical field.

 Maria has also been taking parenting classes, learning how to budget her money, and enjoying normal teenage activities like going to the beach, shopping at the mall, and going out to eat with her friends.